-A market-related approach was taken to valuing the liabilities, for consistency with the valuation of the Fund assets which were valued at their market value.
+A market-related approach was taken to valuing the liabilities, for consistency with the valuation of the Fund assets at their market value.

-The key financial assumptions adopted for the 2019 valuation were as follows:
+The key financial assumptions adopted for the 2022 valuation were as follows:

-Financial Assumptions 31 March 2019
+Financial Assumptions 31 March 2022

-CPI Inflation 2.6% p.a.
+CPI Inflation 2.7% p.a.

-Salary increases 3.6% p.a.
+Salary increases 3.7% p.a.

 Discount Rate:

 Scheduled bodies 4.8% p.a.

-Admitted bodies 3.3% p.a.
+Admitted bodies 4.8% p.a.

 The key demographic assumption was the allowance made for longevity.
-The life expectancy assumptions are based on the S3PA tables with a multiplier of 110% for males and 105% for females.
-Future improvements in life expectancy are based on the CMI 2018 model with an allowance for smoothing of recent mortality experience and long term rates of 1.25% p.a for males and females.
+The life expectancy assumptions are based on the Fund's VitaCurves with improvements in line with the CMI 2021 model, with a 0% weighting of 2021 (and 2020) data, standard smoothing (Sk7), initial adjustment of 0.25% and a long term rate of 1.50% p.a.
 Based on these assumptions, the average future life expectancies at age 65 are as follows:

 Assumptions Males Females

-Current Pensioners 21.7 years 24.3 years
+Current Pensioners 22.3 years 24.7 years

-Future Pensioners 23.1 years 25.8 years
+Future Pensioners 23.6 years 26.2 years

-Aged 45 at the 2019 Valuation
+^{}Aged 45 at the 2022 Valuation

-Copies of the 2019 valuation report and Funding Strategy Statement are available on request from the Administering Authority to the Fund.
+Copies of the 2022 valuation report and Funding Strategy Statement are available on request from the Administering Authority to the Fund and on the Fund's website.

-EXPERIENCE OVER THE PERIOD SINCE 31 MARCH 2019
+EXPERIENCE OVER THE PERIOD SINCE 31 MARCH 2022